Philip Harris (artist)

-Philip Harris (born 1965) won 1st place in the National Portrait Gallery's 1993 BP Portrait Award for portrait painting with the painting 'Two Figures Lying in a Shallow Stream'.
-Harris was commissioned by the National Portrait Gallery to paint Sir Anthony Dowell, the Director of the Royal Ballet.
+Philip Harris (born 1965) is a British born artist who won first prize in the National Portrait Gallery's 1993 BP Portrait Award for portrait painting with the painting 'Two Figures Lying in a Shallow Stream'.
+Harris was commissioned by the National Portrait Gallery to paint Sir Anthony Dowell, the director of The Royal Ballet.

 He specialises in realistic figurative painting and portraiture in oils or pencil drawing.